Error-induced extinction in a multi-type critical birth-death process: Introduction

-Since the behaviour of type $j$ cells doesn't affect cell types up to $j-1$, the process is called decomposable.
-The asymptotic behavior of decomposable critical processes has been studied by many authors \cite{sevast1959transient, Chistyakov59, mullikin1963limiting}.
+Due to their applicability to model exponentially growing populations, multi-type, super-critical processes with consecutive mutations (decomposable) have been extensively studied \cite{Athreya:2004, kesten67, Durrett:2015, nicholson2022mutation}.
+In the critical case, the asymptotic behaviour has been studied by many authors \cite{sevast1959transient, Chistyakov59, mullikin1963limiting}.
 Foster and Ney \cite{Ney74} derived the asymptotic survival probability for discrete-time models.
 Similar results were obtained simultaneously by Ogura \cite{ogura1975asymptotic}, also including continuous time processes.
-Later on, Foster and Ney \cite{foster1978limit} proposed limit theorems for the generating functions of population sizes, conditioned on the survival of the first type of cells, a condition less relevant when modeling error catastrophe.
+Later on, Foster and Ney \cite{foster1978limit} proposed limit theorems for the generating functions of population sizes, conditioned on the survival of the first type of cells, a condition less relevant for biological applications.